 You must conduct a reasonable search for work, which includes contacting new employers each week.
 You should keep a record of your job search efforts, including the employers you have contacted, the dates you made contact, and the outcome.
 The ED may contact you or your employer contacts to verify your efforts.

 Your weekly benefit amount will be 1.25% of the total wages in your base period, subject to a weekly minimum of $151 and a maximum of $648.
-Benefits are generally available for up to 26 weeks, however the CARES Act has extended this by an additional 13 weeks.
+Benefits are generally available for up to 26 weeks.
 For an estimate of your weekly benefit, use the Oregon Unemployment Insurance Estimator.